 Fix 7: Use the DirectX 11

-If you are using the DirectX12, a newly adapted gaming API, then you might face issues.
+You might face issues if you use the DirectX12, a newly adapted gaming API.
 Many gamers have encountered several issues with the DirectX12.

 - Open Battle.net launcher, and then open the Options.